julielinx/julielinx.github.io/_posts/2020-03-26-10_reorder_and_predict.md

 The data I'm using is a major violation of the independent assumption (the values of some features are literally derived by using other variables in an equation).

-My non-sense results support the adage '[garbage in garbage out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out).'
+My nonsense results support the adage '[garbage in garbage out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out).'
 I totally earned this unusable result by being lazy in changing only one value while making up my own test data and being lazy about dependent features.

  I could address the first problem by entering the mathematical equations so that when one value changes, the others update accordingly.
 However, that still won't address my IID problem.